MohammadShapouri/DRF-UserAccount/README.md

     ```
     $ git clone git@github.com:MohammadShapouri/DRF-UserAccount.git
     ```
-* Install redis
+* Install redis and postgresql

-* Navigate to the project folder.
+* Navigate to the project folder (DRF-UserAccount folder).

+* Create a .env file and fill it. (.env.sample is a sample file which shows which fields should .env file have.)

 * Run the following command to create virtualenv.
 (If you haven't install virtualenv package, you need to install virtualenv package first).
     ```
     $ python3 -m virtualenv venv
     ```

 * Activate virtualenv.
     > Run the following command in linux